kstasko/notes/aws/data-analyst-cert/da-udemy-s3-processing.md

 - Map - add fields, delete fields, perform external lookups

 `Machine Learning Transformations`
-- **FindMatches ML** - identify duplicate or matching records in your dataset, even when the reccords do not have a common unique identifier and no fields match exactly
+- **FindMatches ML** - identify duplicate or matching records in your dataset, even when the records do not have a common unique identifier and no fields match exactly

 Format conversions: CSV, JSON, Avro, Parquet, ORC, XML Apache Spark transformations (example: K-means)